Newsletter 02/2018 - Statistics in Decision Making, Article 2

 2frame Analytics' newsletters are back!

-This is the second in a series of several articles on Statistics in Decision Making.
+This is the third in a series of several articles on Statistics in Decision Making

-Until the early 90s, US credit card companies used an uniform pricing policy for their products for two main reasons: they did not have adequate information systems to handle different pricings on a massive scale, and the area managers believed that customers would not accept price differentiation.
+Until the early 90s, the U.S. credit card companies used a uniform pricing policy for their products for two main reasons: they did not have adequate information systems to handle different pricings on a massive scale, and the area managers believed that customers would not accept price differentiation.

 Signet did not have the data needed to implement the new strategy, since the data it had all came from products with equal pricing (it was not just Signet specifically, no bank at all had these data at the time).
 The consultants implemented experiments to collect data under a sample design conceived by them and that was necessary to ensure the data acquisition, in order to be able to implement the strategy.